 ASD is the third most common congenital heart defect.122 Secundum ASDs, located within the fossa ovalis, are the most common and are often amenable to percutaneous device closure, in contrast to the other ASD types.
 Preintervention TEE assessment of the secundum ASD is typically performed in patients already identified to meet closure indications: right heart dilatation, ratio of pulmonary flow to systemic flow > 1.5, absence of cyanosis, and absence of irreversible or severe pulmonary hypertension.
-Severe pulmonary hypertension is defined as PA systolic pressure greater than one half systemic pressure and pulmonary vascular resistance greater than one third systemic.72

-1. Anatomy of the IAS.
-Three components of the IAS can be identified during in utero development: the septum primum, septum secundum, and atrioventricular septum.
-The fossa ovalis develops from the embryonic septum primum, forms the central portion of the IAS (Figures 29A-29D), and is the primary location for transseptal puncture (Figures 29E and 29F).
+Severe pulmonary hypertension is defined as PA systolic pressure greater than one half systemic.72 embryonic septum primum, forms the central portion of the IAS (Figures 29A-29D), and is the primary location for transseptal puncture (Figures 29E and 29F).
 The fossa ovalis is surrounded by the septum secundum, an infolding of the atrial roof rather than a true IAS.
-When this infolding is filled with epicardial fat, it is often referred to as lipomatous septal hypertrophy (Figures 29A-29C), but this is a "false septum," as the epicardial fat layer is outside the atria.123 Other important adjacent structures include the aortic root anteriorly, and the venous inflows to the right atrium, namely, the IVC, SVC, and coronary sinus, which are immediately adjacent to the left atrium.
+When this infolding is filled with epicardial fat, it is often referred to as lipomatous septal hypertrophy (Figures 29A-29C), but this is a "false septum," as the epicardial fat layer is outside the atrial.123 Other important adjacent structures include the aortic root anteriorly, and the venous inflows to the right atrium, namely, the IVC, SVC, and coronary sinus, which are immediately adjacent to the left atrium.
 The Chiari network and Eustachian valve are normal anatomic variants, frequently present on the right atrial side of the IAS.
 A PFO may persist in adulthood as an opening between the septum primum and septum secundum, at the anterosuperior aspect of the fossa ovalis.